clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/virtualbox.rst

 #.
 Log in to your host and open a terminal emulator.

 #.
 Download the `latest`_ **live** version (clear-XXXX-live.img.xz) of
-   Clear Linux.
+   |CL|.
 You can also use this command:

    .. code-block:: bash